 As these numbers grow, “digital” marketing is becoming synonymous with marketing in general—meaning that adding digital skills to your repertoire as a sales and marketing professional is less of a speciality and more of a necessity.
-The good news is, these skills can be learned in a matter of months through online schools like Skillcrush.

 Table of Contents

 - Skills You Need for Digital Marketing

 - How to Learn More About Digital Marketing

 Don’t miss these other important digital marketing skills.
 Watch on YouTube: